open-life-science/ols-8/README.md

-# Open Life Science 7
+# Open Life Science 8

 Welcome!
-This is the [seventh cohort of Open Life Science](https://openlifesci.org/ols-7) (OLS-7) program repository.
+This is the [eight cohort of Open Life Science](https://openlifesci.org/ols-8) (OLS-8) program repository.
 This repository will be used for the issue tracker feature of GitHub.
-All the projects going through OLS-7 will use one issue to keep track of their progress during the program (see [projects and participants](https://openlifesci.org/ols-7/projects-participants/)).
+All the projects going through OLS-8 will use one issue to keep track of their progress during the program (see [projects and participants](https://openlifesci.org/ols-7/projects-participants/)).

 ## How to Work With Us